 We support our school coordinators every step of the way

-Every new teacher that starts an Alpha Exchange program receives extensive in-person coaching from our Founders, Regional Directors and head office team and is supported every step of the way according to our Coordinator Guide.
+Every teacher that starts a new program receives extensive in-person coaching from our Founders, Regional Directors and head office team and is supported every step of the way according to our Coordinator Guide.
 This guide has been developed based on our years of experience running student exchange programs, with more resources added every year as we keep learning and improving.

 You will receive our full guide once your program is in motion, but a step-by-step timeline is provided below explaining what needs to happen & when along with some questions to consider before you begin.